Stormwater Landscape Maintenance Training

 This seminar includes detailed content on pond maintenance, green infrastructure and the use of native plants to address stormwater issues.
 Information on landscape design basics, and installation and maintenance issues associated with native plant communities is also a primary focus.
 Attendees will be able to interface with local municipal storm water managers that can field questions about regulatory issues and who’s responsible for what elements of stormwater infrastructure.

-The Stormwater Landscape Maintenance Training Seminar is offered annually in early December from 8:30am-3:30pm.
-Snacks and workshop materials are provided.
-Lunch is provided for a fee; attendees are welcome to bring their own lunch.
+The Stormwater Landscape Maintenance Training Seminar is offered annually in early December from 8:30 am-3:30 pm.
+Lunch, snacks, and workshop materials are provided.

 The workshop typically costs less than $20.

 - StormWater Action Teams (SWAT)

 - Trained Individual Contractor Certification

 - State of the Waters